thebigcrunch/TheBigDocs/README.md

 The Big Crunch is currently in its Alpha stage of development.
 There is much to be done to move it forward.
 Contributions of any form are greatfully accepted.
 Documentation updates, new library functions, bug fixes, features requests, comments of encouragement, etc. Please browse our GitHub repos and submit issues or pull requests.

-## Open Source Approach

-As much of what is created by the big crunch that can be open sourced, will be opened sourced.
-This is especially true for all the SDKs and formula functions.

-The source code for the big crunch system itself will not be open sourced.
-The only reason being the value of the crunch comes because there is only one.
-A single place where all the information lives, is arranged and currated, and can be discovered and linked to.
-If others can easily launch other big crunches, that undermines its value.

 ## Philosophy

 The Big Crunch has been designed with following manifesto driving every decision: